Sunday, December 31, 2023

 And I wept.

 I first heard this song more than 20 years ago on a bootleg.
 Just John banging away on a piano, singing an unfinished bridge, and the TV on in the background.
-But hearing it with George's guitar (recorded during the anthology sessions before they abandoned it), and with Paul and Ringo's contribution, hit me emotionally.
+But hearing it with George's guitar (recorded during the anthology sessions before they abandoned it), and with Paul and Ringo's contribution, I was hit emotionally.
 Likely the last time I would hear a brand new Beatles song.
 It's not a masterpiece - it's not Strawberry Fields Forever, but I like it.
 And I like it a lot.

 The next day, I watched the video and fell in love with it too.
 More tears, seeing the four of them together from different eras.
 I actually watched it just as it was released, standing outisde a train station, waiting for the minibus to take me to John and Paul's childhood homes for a tour.
 And so there was double triple meaning there for me.